THIS TEXT IS BUT A BEGINNING ...

 To resolve a problem firstly depends on being correctly aware of it.
 It is in no way sufficient to mention only the one or the other particular side of it, because all depends on comprehending [Begreifen] all moments of the problem, all its moments in their interaction.
-There exists no other way to make sure that comprehending and resolving of a problem will be an inseparable unity [Einheit, identity].
-If we want to understand why a stone drops down to earth, it is not enough to find out, that there are also other things, which fall to earth; but what we have to do is to comprehend the essential of the phenomenon (of falling down to earth), which is the gravitation as a common law of matter, if considered under its determination of being mass.
+There exists no other way to make sure that comprehending and resolving a problem will be an inseparable unity [Einheit, identity].
+If we want to understand why a stone drops down to earth, it is not enough to find out that there are also other things which fall to earth; but what we have to do is to comprehend the essential of the phenomenon (of falling down to earth), which is the gravitation as a common law of matter, if considered under its determination of being mass.

 Just the same with regard to illness.
-From the beginning it was quite clear for us that it is insufficient to seek out for definite physical causes as the natural-scientific medicine does.
-But also we soon got it quite clear that it is also insufficient to just speak of the social causation of illness; that it is a too simple manner to make "capitalism" "responsible" for illness and suffering; and we got it clear that it is totally abstract and without any effect to assure (each other) only that society were ill.
+From the beginning it was quite clear for us that it is insufficient to seek out for definite physical causes, as the natural-scientific medicine does.
+But also we soon got it quite clear that it is also insufficient to just speak of the social causation of illness; that it is a too simple manner to make "capitalism" "responsible" for illness and suffering; and we got it clear that it is totally abstract and without any effect to assure (each other) only that society was ill.

 Empirically we started from only three facts: